argonautproject/us-core-patient-data-feed/README.md

 ## 1. Overview

-This guidance describes the "US Core Patient Data Feed" capability, an optional feature for servers implementing US Core.
+This guidance describes the "Patient Data Feed" capability, an optional feature for servers implementing US Core.
 It defines a standardized set of named filters and resources that servers may support for subscriptions related to US Core data.

 ## 2. Canonical URL

-The canonical URL for the US Core Patient Data Feed is:
+The canonical URL for the Patient Data Feed is:

 `http://hl7.org/fhir/us/core/SubscriptionTopic/patient-data-feed`

-Clients should use this URL in their Subscription resources to indicate they are requesting the US Core Patient Data Feed.
+Clients should use this URL in their Subscription resources to indicate they are requesting the Patient Data Feed.

 ## 3. Supported Resources and Standardized Filters

-The following list defines the resources and their associated standardized filters for the US Core Patient Feed.
+The following list defines the resources and their associated standardized filters for the Patient Feed.
 Servers may choose to support any subset of these resources and filters.

 ### AllergyIntolerance
 - patient: Filter by patient